soli0002/Decster/training/README.md

 Next, you can either run `train.py` on your own computer or use the `.ipynb` notebook to run it in the cloud and get a link to download the generated file locally.
-The final model file should be around 80-100mb.